The PRECEDE-PROCEED model is a comprehensive structure for assessing health needs for designing, implementing,

 Development.
 It involves the identification of desired outcomes and program implementation:

-- Implementation: Design intervention, assess availability of resources, and implement program.
+Implementation: Design intervention, assess availability of resources, and

-- Process Evaluation: Determine if program is reaching the targeted population and achieving desired goals.
+Process Evaluation: Determine if program is reaching the targeted population and

 Resources to Learn More

-Provides detailed description of PRECEDE/PROCEED models, reasons for using this approach, how to apply this model, and has checklists and additional online resources.
+Provides detailed description of the PRECEDE/PROCEED model, the benefits for using this approach, how to apply

 Organization(s): Community Tool Box